julianroa18/OpenCV-LineFollower-and-other-applications/README.md

 *NOTE:* All this templates are documented in spanish, but if you want an english documentation you can find in the header of the codes, a link for that documentation

 # Line Follower
-For this project, I used a world finded in other github repository and I code the template that is in this one for move the robot and follow the line.
+For this project, I used a world finded in other github repository and I coded the template that is in this one for move the robot and follow the line.
 You can find that world in the next repository: https://github.com/sudrag/line_follower_turtlebot

 ## RUN